StrackGroupYale/basic-program/solver_basic/README.md

 1) Clone the entire repository to your local machine.
 2) cd to your Github directory, possibly by cd /Users/Name/Documents/Github

 Now, there are two different methods of inputing data to this function.
-One is to use the command line directly.
-The other, is to use a script.
+One (I) is to use the command line directly.
+The other (II) is to use a script.

 I: Using the Command-Line<br/>
 3a) Input the following commands:<br/>